Welcome to Natural Hoof Care

-Sarah Oliver CHCP- Certified Hoof Care Professional with Liberated Horsemanship
+Sarah Oliver Instructor and CHCP- Certified Hoof Care Professional with Liberated Horsemanship

 Driving barefoot - No problem!

-Rebus is the baby of the herd, he enjoys escaping and getting into trouble.
-Rebus came to me at 9 months old he is very intelligent and likes jobs to do!
-He will be 2 this year.
+Rebus is the baby of the herd, he is 6 in may 2017 and was just backed in October 2016 Rebus came to me at 9 months old he is very intelligent and likes jobs to do!

 First proper ride on rebus after he was started by DJ Horsemanship